 Link to Required Book:

 This textbook is the latest revision of a text currently in use at respected universities across America.
 We have selected this particular edition for its inclusion of the new online study technology, InQuizitive.
-Please be very careful to acquire the 2016 one-volume edition ISBN 978-0-393-28311-2 with InQuizitive registration card so that your student will be able to fully participate in all aspects of the course.
+Please be very careful to acquire the 2018 one-volume 11th edition with InQuizitive registration card so that your student will be able to fully participate in all aspects of the course.
+There is also a less expensive ebook version available, which is also acceptable for class use.
 We strongly recommend ordering directly from Norton to ensure you get the correct edition.